 - If the record consists of recorded words or information which can be reproduced in sound listen to the soundtrack (audio cassette) transcription of soundtrack (stiffy or compact disc) - 4.
-If the record is stored on computer or in an electronic or machine-readable format - printed copy of record printed copy of information derived from the record copy in computer readable form (stiffy or compact disc)

-to be posted to you?
+If the record is stored on computer or in an electronic or machine-readable format - to be posted to you?
 A postal fee is payable.